ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 # Isolated Cloud Foundry Enterprise Apps

-This tutorial walks you through the process of creating a CFEE instance, setting up orgs and spaces, setting up user access, inviting users and setting up user controls then deploy an app to CFEE, bind a Cloudant database to it.
-Next then create a service broker, deploy the service broker in the same Kubernetes cluster where CFEE been installed on, learn relationships between CFEE and [Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html).
+With IBM Cloud Foundry Enterprise Environment (CFEE) you can create multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
+This provides your developers with a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
+Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage and monitoring.
+Cloud Foundry Enterprise Environment provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.

+This tutorial will walk you through the process of creating and configuring a Cloud Foundry Enterpise Environment, setting up access control, and deploying apps and services.
+You'll also review the relationship between CFEE and [Kubernetes](https://console.bluemix.net/docs/containers/container_index.html) by deploying a custom service broker that integrates Kubernetes-based services with Cloud Foundry.

 ## Objectives
 {: #objectives}

-* Introduction to Isolated Cloud Foundry, learn to create a CFEE instance, setup orgs, spaces, and invite users.
+* Compare and contrast CFEE with public Cloud Foundy
-* Deploy a CFEE app and bind a database to your CFEE instance.
+* Deploy apps and services within CFEE
-* Understand the relationships between CFEE and [Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html).
+* Understand the relationship between Cloud Foundry and [IBM Kubernetes Service](https://console.bluemix.net/docs/containers/container_index.html)
-* Deploy a Kubernetes service broker and use it within CFEE.
+* Investigate basic Cloud Foundry and Kubernetes networking

 ## Services used
 {: #services}